pecorarista/python-project-template/README.rst

       This is my cat, Chomusuke.
       He is a Russian Blue.

-2. Import the project as a library.
+2. Import the project as a library as below.

    .. code-block:: bash